 This page has been posted just to have a starting point to define the main western structure of the Alps and to have a "shopping list" pointing out the "missing" pages that should/could be posted

-The structure partially follows the new partition of Alps defined by Soiusa trying not to loose all the usual, old and well known concepts about alpine regions :
+The structure partially follows the new partition of Alps defined by Soiusa trying not to lose all the usual, old and well-known concepts about alpine regions :

-this is very important, especially for the French side of the Alps, where a parallel structure is placed beside the main watersheed and, above all, to avoid that a pure geographical structure can enter in conflict with the grouping structure well known by climbers and mountaneers.
+this is very important, especially for the French side of the Alps, where a parallel structure is placed beside the main watershed and, above all, to avoid that a pure geographical structure can enter in conflict with the grouping structure well known by climbers and mountaineers.